 AGE GROUP REGULATIONS and MEMBERSHIP

-7. To be eligible to play in Shires League Under 12 matches players must have been born in 2006 or more recently.
-To be eligible to play in Shires League Under 14 matches players must have been born in 2004 or more recently.
-To be eligible to play in Shires League Under 16 matches players must have been born in 2002 or more recently.
-To be eligible to play in Shires League Under 18 matches players must have been born in 2000 or more recently. i.e. Children shall be eligible to play for a team if they are under the stipulated age before the 1st January within the current season and conform to the rules of eligibility as set out in the Eligibility Document.
+7. To be eligible to play in Shires League Under 12 matches players must have been born in 2007 or more recently.
+To be eligible to play in Shires League Under 14 matches players must have been born in 2005 or more recently.
+To be eligible to play in Shires League Under 16 matches players must have been born in 2003 or more recently.
+To be eligible to play in Shires League Under 18 matches players must have been born in 2001 or more recently.
+To be eligible to play in Shires League Under 20 matches players must have been born in 1999 or more recently. i.e. Children shall be eligible to play for a team if they are under the stipulated age before the 1st January within the current season and conform to the rules of eligibility as set out in the Eligibility Document.

 All players must register with Badminton England ensuring that their membership is valid for the current season.
 Players may be registered by the county or they may register individually.
 The cost of registration is approximately £5 per year.